-Yes.
+Yes, providers can collect deductibles upfront.
 However, it is not a simple yes or no question.
 You are paying for expenses that you agreed to pay when you selected your specific insurance plan.
 You can go for a very low deductible with a higher monthly health insurance payment or a very high deductible with a more down monthly payment.
 However, you are aware of these expenses before entering a doctor’s office.

 In the past, many doctors would not collect the money at the time of the visit instead of sending the patient a bill.
 When the bill arrived, however, an increasing number of patients refused to pay.
 Collecting a copay or deductible has become expensive or a bit pointless when the patient flatly refuses.
 People must be aware of the total cost of their insurance then choose wisely according to their situation.